vvscode/docs/docs/voice/voice-for-android/voice-android-video-calling.md

 ---
-title: "Video Calling"
+title: "Video Calling Voice API Android"
 excerpt: ""
 ---
 ## Setting up a video call

 Just like audio calls, video calls are placed through the `CallClient` and events are received using the `CallClientListener`.
 The call client is owned by the SinchClient and accessed using `sinchClient.getCallClient()`.
 Calling is not enabled by default.
 For a more general introduction to calling with the SinchClient, see [here](doc:voice-android-calling).

 ## Showing the video streams